dhurlburtusa/shortcuts/semantic_web/rdf-notes.md

 There can be three kinds of nodes in an RDF graph: IRIs, literals, and blank nodes.

 IRIs in the RDF abstract syntax must be absolute, and may contain a fragment identifier.

+## Resources and Statements

+Any IRI or literal denotes something in the world (the "universe of discourse").
+These things are called resources.

+The resource denoted by an IRI is called its referent, and the resource denoted by a literal is called its literal value.
+Literals have datatypes that define the range of possible values, such as strings, numbers, and dates.
+Special kind of literals, language-tagged strings, denote plain-text strings in a natural language.

+Asserting an RDF triple says that some relationship, indicated by the predicate, holds between the resources denoted by the subject and object.
+This statement corresponding to an RDF triple is known as an RDF statement.
+The predicate itself is an IRI and denotes a property, that is, a resource that can be thought of as a binary relation.

+Unlike IRIs and literals, blank nodes do not identify specific resources.
+Statements involving blank nodes say that something with the given relationships exists, without explicitly naming it.